Characters of the Overwatch franchise: Echo

-Echo is a female Omnic created by Dr. Mina Liao after the Omnic Crisis.
+Echo is a female gynoid created by Dr. Mina Liao after the Omnic Crisis.
 Her primary attack is a Tri-Shot that is a set of three projectiles at a time, and she can fire a Sticky Bomb that does initial damage on striking a target and then after a short time explodes that does damage in a small area.
 She also has a Focusing Beam that damages a target in the beam, with damage intensified for targets that are below half-health, including barriers.
 She also has a Flight ability that can launch her into the air, and her Glide passive ability allows her to hover and descend at a controlled rate with good horizontal control.
 Her ultimate ability is Duplicate, which allows Echo to take the appearance and ability of any Hero on the opposing team (save for Echo) for 15 seconds, with an accelerated ultimate gain rate.

-Dr. Liao was one of the scientists that had created the Omnics while part of the Omnica Corporation, and who had joined the newly-found Overwatch to deal with the Omnic Crisis.
-She had created Echo as part of the Echo Project as a more benevolent artificial intelligence to try to overcome her guilt for creating the more harmful Omnics, hoping that AI could be used to save humanity.
-An attack on Overwatch headquarters killed Dr. Liao.
-Echo took on part of Dr. Liao's personality, and thus became "her promise, her legacy, her Echo".
-After being quarantined for many years, Echo is soon reawakened by Cole Cassidy to join the reformed Overwatch team.
+Echo was originally voiced by Blizzard employee Lauren Tom in Reunion, with Jeannie Bolet later taking over the role.